 Patients can experience random, shooting, discomforts or pain after surgery.
 This is normal and typically improves within several months.
 Some women will notice changes in their breast and nipple sensation after surgery.
 Some women are more sensitive, while others are less sensitive.
 These sensations tend to even out over time, but in a few cases can be permanent.

 In the vast majority of cases, your breasts can be reshaped in 1 surgery.
 However, in some women, healing can be unpredictable resulting in significant differences in breast shape, symmetry, or nipple position.
 In some cases a second smaller “touch up” surgery is required to give you the best result possible.

 To learn more about comsetic breast reduction, contact our board certified plastic surgeons at Park Meadows Cosmetic Surgery in Lone Tree serving Denver and all of Colorado.
-Schedule a free cosmetic consultation and take a tour of our state-of-the-art facility, or call (720) 457-4471 with any questions about our breast surgery services.
+Schedule a free cosmetic consultation by calling us at 303-706-1100.